egg mandu soup

 Korean egg mandu soup

-What is Mandu Soup (Korean Dumplings Soup)?
+What is Mandu Soup (Korean Dumpling Soup)?

 Egg Mandu Soup vs Regular Egg Soup Recipe